TJeffrey237/CS386Project/Deliverables /Deliverable2-Requirements.md

 For casual players who enjoy puzzles, Upkeep is a game that combines the technical mechanics of puzzles with house restoration along with horror story elements.
 Unlike House Flipper, our product provides a more engaging experience that is less complicated or invested in the precise details of house restoration.

 ## Value Propisition & Customer Segement ##
+We help casual and mid-core gamers enjoy a structured, engaging, and creatively fulfilling house restoration experience by combining unique puzzle mechanics with interactive storytelling and guided renovation tasks and offering light customization options, clear objectives, and non-repetitive challenges.

 # 2. Stakeholders #

 # 3. Functional Requirements #